coursemaster44/Lab1/README.md

   Click on Next:Configure Security Group

 **Step 7.
-Configure Security Group**
- -SSH already there
- -Add Rule for HTTP
+Configure Security Group with following settings** -Type SSH is already with port 22 open from anywhere 0.0.0.0/0 -Add rule for Type HTTP with port 80 open from anywhere 0.0.0.0/0

 Click Review and Launch

 **Step 8.
 Review Instance Launch**

 Click on Launch
 - Now Select an existing key pair or create a new key pair
   - Select create a new pair